sharon d. engbrecht

 My focus in this research has shifted slightly to become my current book project.
 While I still explore how women use fiction to critique socio-cultural narratives of romance, my attention has turned towards the idea that everyone has a story of romance and how these stories motivate presentations and inhabitances of gender and sexuality.

-My other scholarship includes a forthcoming article on “difficulty” in the post-secondary educational setting in “Encountering the ‘Difficult’ Text: Teaching Nalo Hopkinson’s ‘Inselberg’” (Studies in Canadian Literature) and theorizing what it means to glory in the ugly in “The Gloriously Ugly in Marian Engel’s No Clouds of Glory (Sarah Bastard’s Notebook)” (Canadian Literature).
+My other scholarship includes a forthcoming article on “difficulty” in the post-secondary educational setting in “Encountering the ‘Difficult’ Text: Teaching Nalo Hopkinson’s ‘Inselberg’” (Studies in Canadian Literature).
+My recently published “The Gloriously Ugly in Marian Engel’s No Clouds of Glory (Sarah Bastard’s Notebook)” (Canadian Literature) theorizes what it means to glory in the ugly of being female.

 My most recent article submission looks at the “not until…” consensual intimacies in kink and BDSM cultures to explore how gender emerges re-imagined not as a kind of social coherence but as a radical connection to the self and to ways of dwelling through unknowing in the world.

-Note on socials: while I’ve done social media and content management in the past, currently my only public profiles are on Instagram and LinkedIn.
-For mental health reasons at this moment, my public engage on social media platforms is limited. ❤️
+Note on socials: while I’ve done social media and content management in the past, for mental health reasons at this moment, my public engage on social media platforms is limited. ❤️